-We already explored how you can change between different Slide Layouts in our Change Slide Layout in PowerPoint 2010 tutorial -- when you access the Home tab of the Ribbon and click the Layout button, you see the Layout drop-down gallery shown in Figure 1 below.
-The number of Slide Layouts that you see in this gallery may differ from Theme to Theme -- but with PowerPoint's default Office Theme applied, you will see 9 layouts as shown in Figure 1 below.
+We already explored how you can change between different Slide Layouts in our Change Slide Layout in PowerPoint 2010 tutorial.
+When you access the Home tab of the Ribbon and click the Layout button, you see the Layout drop-down gallery shown in Figure 1 below.
+The number of Slide Layouts that you see in this gallery may differ from Theme to Theme.
+However, with PowerPoint's default Office Theme applied, you will see 9 layouts as shown in Figure 1 below.

 Figure 1: Layout drop-down gallery

 Tip: You can see the name of the active Theme within the Status Bar as highlighted in red within Figure 2, below.
 If you see another Theme name here, make sure you apply the Office Theme since this is a basic, clean Theme that lends itself best to changes and edits that we discuss later in this tutorial.
 If you do not know how you can apply a Theme, explore our Applying Themes in PowerPoint, Word, and Excel 2010 tutorial.